aokealy/Roger-Federer/README.md

           # Unfixed Bugs
           - The sign up button in the index page is not responsive and could not fix it to scale down when going into different screen sizes.
+          - after multiple attemps of trying to fix it I couldn't change the bug.

           <img src="./images/bug-READme-img.jpg" alt="button bug" width="50%">